Rishabhkandoi/IOT-Project---Automobile-Balancer/README.md

 # IOT-Project---Automobile-Balancer
-To restrict toppling situation of automobile.
+Desined hardware to restrict toppling situation of automobile.